Luke 16:11 (KJV) If therefore ye have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?

 I believe there is something about money that made Jesus call it mammon of unrighteousness (also see Luke 16:9).
 Let’s take a look at the history of money.

 Before money was invented (around 1500 BC), humankind did business by barter.
 People exchanged goods for goods, goods for services, or services for services.
-But since money was invented, people now exchange goods for money and services for money, etc. The problem with this is that as long as a person has money, he can have its value in goods or services, regardless of how he got the money or whether he truly has the requisite service or good whose value he posses in form of cash.
+But in the day of money, people exchange goods for money and services for money, etc. The problem with money is that as long as a person has it, he can have its value in goods or services, regardless of how he got the money.
 Money, therefore, provided accommodation for unrighteousness in the world more than ever before.
 Unproductive ways of getting money like Get-rich-quick schemes: Ponzi schemes, gambling, etc. became possible or easier because money now existed.
-Money now gave proper expression to the spirit called mammon.
-This spirit seeks to be worshiped rather than God.

 A person who gambles hopes to generate money not by being productive, but by taking advantage of other people’s loss.
 Ponzi schemes and pyramid schemes also fall into this category.
 Online betting is a form of gambling.
 These are unrighteous ways of making money because they are thieving methods sanctioned by the prince of this world.
 They are fueled by greed and nothing else.
 We know that greed (lust of the eyes) is of the world and not from God (see 1 John 2:16).
 Nothing of the world should be found in a Christian because they give the prince of this world sway (see John 14:30, 1 John 2:15-16).